Darts: World rankings

-The WDF, BDO and PDC each maintain their own rankings lists.
+The WDF, PDC and formerly the BDO each maintain their own rankings lists.
 These lists are commonly used to determine seedings for various tournaments.
-The WDF rankings are based on the preceding 12 months performances, the BDO resets all ranking points to zero after the seedings for their world championship have been determined, and the PDC Order of Merit is based on prize money earned over two years.
+The WDF rankings are based on the preceding 12 months performances, the BDO reset all ranking points to zero after the seedings for their world championship had been determined, and the PDC Order of Merit is based on prize money earned over two years.